If you’ve considered improving your eating habits, you’ve likely wondered about intermittent fasting.

 - Improved cardiovascular health

 Your heart health depends on multiple factors, including your weight, blood pressure, cholesterol levels, and blood sugar levels, all of which intermittent fasting can improve.
-This review hypothesizes that IF also improves cardiovascular health factors through oxidative stress reduction, circadian rhythm normalization, and ketogenesis.
+A 2020 review hypothesizes that IF also improves cardiovascular health factors through oxidative stress reduction, circadian rhythm normalization, and ketogenesis.

 - Lower risk of metabolic disorders